VirajBohra25/IPL_Rankings/README.md

 20 players, 2 seasons (2022 and 2023), 40 total auction records.

 One small detail I added on purpose — the `season` column uses `ENUM` instead of a plain number.
-This means the database only accepts specific years (2022, 2023, etc.) and rejects anything else, like a typo or an invalid year, before it even gets saved.
+This means the database only accepts specific years (2022, 2023) and rejects anything else, like a typo or an invalid year, before it even gets saved.

 ---